Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/Post.md

 }
 ```

-Here we have a basic generic class that takes a type argument corresponding to the request object it's meant to receive and another type argument that specifies the response format it's expected to provide.
-This type defines the `ExecuteAsync` method which the user will need to override to implement the logic relevant to a particular endpoint.
+Here we have a basic generic class that takes a type argument corresponding to the request it's meant to receive and another type argument that specifies the response format it's expected to provide.
+This class also defines the `ExecuteAsync` method which the user will need to override to implement the logic relevant to a particular endpoint.

 We can use this as foundation to build our route handlers like so: